PedroGaletti/golang/README.md

 It's **Cross-platform**, has **Memory freed automatically**, **Many built-in features**, **Strong typing**, **Fast compile times**, and many other benefits.

+## Why Golang?

+- Go code is pragmatically designed.
+Every feature and syntax decision is engineered to make life easier for the programmer.
+- Golang is optimized for concurrency and works well at scale.
+- Golang is often considered more readable than other languages due to a single standard code format.

 ## Stack

 - [Golang](https://go.dev) - Build fast, reliable, and efficient software at scale